Jessicavazm/JessicaVaz_T2A1-B/README.md

 ### O(log n) Logarithmic

-As the data grows large, the Logarithmic complexity becomes smaller relative to the growth.
-More data = less steps.
-This type of algorithm is usually found in algorithms that usually `halve` data such as Binary search.
+As the data grows large, the Logarithmic complexity becomes smaller relative to the growth when compared to Linear and Quadratic complexities.

+This type of algorithm is usually found in algorithms that usually divides data into 2 halves such as Binary search.
+Division is usually present in O(log n).
-- Data size grows large and complexity becomes smaller
-- Always involve some type of division, example of binary search
-- Each time through the loop, the data set to search is halved
-- Algorithm will require (log n) steps
-- The max number of steps is the power of 2.

-#### Pseudo-code
-    # Mid point = L / 2
-    # Mid-point value = arr[midpoint]
-    # IF value == mid-point:
-        # return value or index

-    # IF value < mid-point:
-        # discard the upper-part of the array
-    # ELSE if value > element:
-    # discard the lower part of the array
+O(log n) is more complex than O(1) but less complex than polynomials O(n) and O(n^2).

 #### Function to find the X value, and how many steps it takes
     def binary_search_with_steps(arr, x):